bennetthub500/personal/_portfolio/AQ_KBHandle.md

 title: "Knowledge base content: Handle"
 ---

-Knowledge Base Content for Handle mobile app
+Knowledge Base Content developed with product team for Handle mobile app

+At Handle I was embedded on the product team while also managing front-line support and community, including charter user groups.
+I was the go-to person for content because I attended product planning meeting, had deep experience on the UX team observing users, and had access to user analytics.

-The content is a mix of feature use instructions and content about the app's design.
-The goal for the app was to utilize productivity best-practices to improve the user’s daily email, to-do and calendar performance.
+The content is primarily feature use instructions combined wity content about the app's design philosophy.
+The app's value-add for users was to utilize productivity best-practices to improve daily email, to-do and calendar productivity.

 **Usage:**  Published in the Handle Freshdesk knowledge base, and also utilized as canned answers to email support questions.